-For each value of CR{min} (each of which corresponds to a value of c), we performed 2,433 trials, each of which involved generating the returns from 30 days, where the values of CR and CF used for each day were sampled uniformly from $CR \in [8.5,11]$ and $CF \in [10,15]$, and then using IS, US, and weighted importance sampling (WIS) to estimate the expected return if CR and CF were sampled from the target distribution (the truncated Gaussian parameterized by CR{min}).
+For each value of CR{min} (each of which corresponds to a value of c), we performed 2,433 trials, each of which involved generating the returns from 30 days, where the values of CR and CF used for each day were sampled uniformly from $CR \in [8.5, 11]$ and $CF \in [10, 15]$, and then using CR is an an analysis of CR were sampled from the target distribution (the truncated Gaussian parameterized by CR{min}).
 Figure 3 displays the bias, variance and mean squared error (MSE) of these 2,433 estimates, using an estimate of ground truth computed using Monte Carlo sampling.
 Figure 3 also shows the impact of providing a constant control variate to all the estimators: the chosen control variate was the expected return under the sampling distribution.